 Publication of Recommendations

 Apart from Enzyme Nomenclature, discussed below, recommendations of the nomenclature committees are published in the primary research literature.
-All JCBN recommendations are published in Pure and Applied Chemistry, and all JCBN and NC-IUBMB recommendations are currently published in the European Journal of Biochemistry, by courtesy of FEBS.
-Many documents appear also in other journals, and any journal wishing to republish a document can normally obtain reproduction-quality proofs from the European Journal of Biochemistry, to avoid the need for re-setting.
+All JCBN recommendations are published in Pure and Applied Chemistry, and all JCBN and NC-IUBMB recommendations are currently published in the FEBS Journal, formerly known as the European Journal of Biochemistry, by courtesy of FEBS.
+Many documents appear also in other journals, and any journal wishing to republish a document can normally obtain reproduction-quality proofs from the FEBS Journal, to avoid the need for re-setting.
 However, it is not obligatory to use these proofs, and journals that prefer to set the type themselves may do so without any copyright complications.
 From time to time these documents are published together as a Compendium, Biochemical Nomenclature and Related Documents; the most recent edition was published by Portland Press for IUBMB in 1992 (ISBN 1 85578 005 4).